-With the lockdown in full force many of you have dusted off your running shoes and hitting the streets for some exercise!
+With the summer in full force many of you have dusted off your running shoes and hitting the streets for some exercise!
 While running is a great and cost-effective method of exercising, it can be taxing on your joints and muscles if they’re not used to it.

 We’ve got your back though so here are some things we recommend you consider before starting that run!

 - A good dynamic warm-up.
 This should include dynamic stretches that get all the main muscle groups working.
 Some good things to include are knee to wall calf stretches, walking lunges, marching high skips and walking hamstring stretches.
 Reserve your traditional static stretches for the end of your run

 - Good running shoes: make sure these aren’t too worn and feel comfortable to wear